garethson/slate/source/includes/_transaction_report.md

 # Transaction Report

 The transaction report endpoint is the main interface by which your system can determine the current state of payments processed by Rotessa.
+The transaction report is limited to transcations 3 years into the futre or 1000 transactions, whichever comes first.

 ## Show Transaction Report
 The endpoint provides 3 parameters which can be queried.